-1 Introduction
+1. Introduction

 Many physical problems are described by nonlinear partial differential equations (pdes).
-In particular, much research interest has focused upon two classes of nonlinear pdes, viz.,
+In particular, much research interest has focused upon two classes of nonlinear pdes, namely

-- (i) soliton-bearing equations, which arise in the context of completely-integrable infinite-dimensional Hamiltonian systems [1,2]; and - (ii) reaction-diffusion equations, which arise in the context of pattern-forming systems where local reactions are combined with spatial diffusion [3-6].
+- (i) soliton-bearing equations, which arise in the context of completely-integrable infinitedimensional Hamiltonian systems [1, 2]; and - (ii) reaction-diffusion equations, which arise in the context of pattern-forming systems where local reactions are combined with spatial diffusion [3-6].
+Typically, these equations exhibit front propagation (or travelling-wave solutions), where unstable states are invaded by stable states.
+The study of front propagation is of great interest in various biological and physical contexts [7-10].

 There is no general framework for obtaining the solution of the initial-value problem for an arbitrary nonlinear pde.
-For the class of soliton-bearing equations in (i), powerful techniques like the inverse scattering transform and Backlund transformations enable the solution of these equations for arbitrary initial conditions [1,2].
+For the class of soliton-bearing equations in (i), powerful techniques such as the inverse scattering transform and Backlund transformations enable the solution of these equations for arbitrary initial conditions [1, 2].
 Essentially, these methods reduce the problem of solution of a nonlinear soliton equation to a sequence of linear equations.
-In a related context, a classic example of linearization is provided by the Cole-Hopf transformation [7], which transforms the nonlinear Burgers' equation [8] into the linear diffusion equation.
+In a related context, a classic example of linearization is provided by the Cole-Hopf transformation [11], which transforms the nonlinear Burgers' equation [12] into the linear diffusion equation.

 For the class of reaction-diffusion equations in (ii) above, there are as yet no systematic methods of linearization.
-These pdes have the general form:

-$$\partial_t \psi(\vec{r}, t) = f(\psi) + \nabla^2 \psi, \tag{1.1}$$ where $\psi(\vec{r},t)$ is an order-parameter field, e.g., population density, chemical concentration, magnetization, which depends on space $(\vec{r})$ and time (t).
+These pdes have the general form where $\psi(\vec{r}, t)$ is an order-parameter field, e.g., population density, chemical concentration, magnetization, which depends on space (\vec{r}) and time (t).
 The order parameter may be either scalar or vector, depending upon the number of variables which describe the physical system.
-The order parameter evolves in time due to a local reaction, described by the nonlinear term $f(\psi)$ , in conjunction with spatial diffusion.
+The order parameter evolves in time due to a local reaction, described by the nonlinear term $f(\psi)$, in conjunction with spatial diffusion.
 Reaction-diffusion equations are ubiquitous in pattern-forming systems, ranging from chemical and biological physics to materials science and metallurgy [3-6].